yandex-cloud/docs/en/ydb/quickstart.md

       Here, part of the `grpcs://ydb.serverless.yandexcloud.net:2135` string contains the endpoint and `/{{ region-id }}/b1gia87mbaomkfvsleds/etnudu2n9ri35luqs9o2` specifies the DB path.

-   1. Make a query to the previously created DB using the resulting endpoint value and DB path:
+   1. Make a query to the previously created DB using the obtained endpoint value and DB path:

       ```bash
       ydb \